elementary-swift/starter-vite/README.md

 # Minimal Vite Starter for ElementaryUI

-A starter template for building web applications with [Elementary UI](https://github.com/elementary-swift/elementary-ui) powered by [Vite](https://vite.dev/).
+A starter template for building web applications with [ElementaryUI](https://github.com/elementary-swift/elementary-ui) powered by [Vite](https://vite.dev/).

 Click **Use this template** on GitHub or check the [docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) about using templates.